 The general installation process is as follows:

-After this, you should be able to run a simple command and receive returns from all connected Salt minions.
+After this, you should be able to run a simple command and receive salt version returns from all connected Salt minions.

 These guides go into detail how to install Salt on a given platform.